 Helen is my great uncle’s granddaughter, so I like to call her my cousin (!) and she sent me a copy of her book while we were in lockdown, just as a gift.
 This memoir is about her marriage and escape from a man who then went on to kill his second wife, daughter and himself.
 A harrowing and all-too-familiar story of coercive control, abuse of power and violence.
 Sadly, as i was reading the story I kept thinking I’d read it before.
 Because I do – every second week, in the news, here in Australia, where family violence is at epidemic proportions.

 Unfortunately, I can’t find a link to share it for sale anywhere, it must be out of print.

-I read this in about two days over Christmas, I’ve wanted it for ages.
-I can’t recommend this memoir highly enough.
+I read this in about two days over Christmas, and I can’t recommend this memoir highly enough.

 The memoir explores how certain cultural and societal constructs mean it’s basically considered a ‘sin’ to be so poor in the United States, how complex and hard it is to get any welfare or support, and how she dragged herself out and up by the skin of her teeth.
 Loads of aspects of life in poverty in the US amazed me, but couldn’t believe how low minimum wage is in the United States, and how welfare recipients weren’t allowed to have visitors if they were living in public housing.
 The punishment and cruelty to the ‘have-nots’ in the States is completely baffling.
 From the cleaning companies who made her pay for supplies and drive half an hour to a job where she’d be lucky to take home $5 to the people in the supermarket shouting at her for using food stamps… she does an amazing job of explaining things so clearly without being self-pitying.
 It’s truly staggering what she was able to endure and overcome.
 And – like with any great hero’s tale, the end is very satisfying.